 Plus, with its very affordable list price, this model brings the classic and clean sound of a Yamaha digital grand piano to those that that prefer not to spend more on the brand’s other expensive models.

 As with many Yamaha digital pianos, the DGX650 is a great choice for someone looking for an experience similar to what you would find with an acoustic piano, but not necessarily for someone looking for a lot of control over the manipulation of the instrument’s sound.
 This is not a synth-heavy model by any means.

-Below, check out our interactive guide that helps you easily compare the affordable Yamaha DGX650 to several other pianos in its class and price range.
+Below, check out our interactive guide that helps you easily compare the affordable Yamaha DGX650 to several other excellent pianos in its class: